lwjameson/dnscock/readme.md

 DNS listening port needs to be binded to the *docker0* inferface so that its available to all containers.
 To avoid this IP changing during host restart add it the docker default options.
 Open file `/etc/default/docker` and add `-bip=172.17.42.1/24 -dns 172.17.42.1` to `DOCKER_OPTS` variable.
 Restart docker daemon after you have done that (`sudo service docker restart`).

-Now you only need to run the dnsdock container:
+Now you only need to run the dnscock container:

 ```
-docker run -d -v /var/run/docker.sock:/var/run/docker.sock --name dnsdock -p 172.17.42.1:53:53/udp tonistiigi/dnsdock [--opts]
+docker run -d -v /var/run/docker.sock:/var/run/docker.sock --name dnscock -p 172.17.42.1:53:53/udp tonistiigi/dnscock [--opts]
 ```

 - `-d` starts container as daemon
-- `-v /var/run/docker.sock:/var/run/docker.sock` shares the docker socket to the container so that dnsdock can connect to the Docker API.
+- `-v /var/run/docker.sock:/var/run/docker.sock` shares the docker socket to the container so that dnscock can connect to the Docker API.
 - `-p 172.17.42.1:53:53/udp` exposes the default DNS port to the docker0 bridge interface.

-Additional configuration options to dnsdock command:
+Additional configuration options to dnscock command:

 ```
 -dns=":53": Listen DNS requests on this address